 Neurodegenerative disease is the fastest-growing cause of death in the world.
 It’s quietly become a public health disaster and it will get worse.

 Alzheimer’s disease and Creutzfeldt-Jakob disease (CJD) are essentially the same disease at different points on the same spectrum.
 Misdiagnosis, suppression of diagnoses, misinformation and mismanagement are contributing to the epidemic.
-Alzheimer’s and CJD are part of a spectrum disease called transmissible spongiform encephalopathy (TSE).
+Alzheimer’s disease and CJD are part of a spectrum disease called transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”

 One of the most drastic prion diseases is Creutzfeldt-Jakob Disease (CJD).
 About 70 percent of all people who develop CJD die within one year of being diagnosed–some only last a few months.